SnowflakePowered/opengood/README.md

 It is made available here for historical preservation purposes.
 These DATs are sourced from highly outdated collections of ROMs.

-To remain openly distributing, OpenGood was compiled using publicly available data, and was not reverse engineered from the GoodTools suite.
+To remain openly distributable, OpenGood was compiled using publicly available data, and was not reverse engineered from the GoodTools suite.
 As a result, some DAT files may be incomplete.
 The corresponding have and miss lists are available under the [havelists](/havelists) directory.
 This also means that OpenGood DATs include MD5 hash information, in addition to the CRC32 and SHA1 hashes that GoodTools provides.

 DAT files are available under the [dats](/dats) directory and are in Standard Logqix DAT format.
 They are versioned with the version number of GoodTools used to verify the completeness of the ROM set.
 Because OpenGood is a historical preservation project, updates will be very rare; in the case new information is available, the corresponding DAT file will be updated accordingly without a version update.